Quick start#

 conda workspace quickstart --json --name demo "python=3.12"

 quickstart composes the other commands for you: it runs init (unless you pass --copy / --clone to copy an existing workspace’s manifest), adds any specs passed on the command line, installs the selected environment, and drops into a shell.
-It forwards the flags you already know from init (--format, --name, -c/--channel, --platform), install (-e/--environment, --force-reinstall, --locked, --frozen), and conda’s shared flags (--dry-run, --json, --yes).
-Use --no-shell for CI or scripted runs; --json implies --no-shell, silences the status banners the nested init / add / install handlers would otherwise print, and emits a single structured {workspace, environment, manifest, specs_added, shell_spawned} payload on stdout — safe to pipe into jq.
+It forwards the flags you already know from init (--format, --name, -c/--channel, --override-channels, --platform), install (-e/--environment, --force-reinstall, --locked, --frozen), and conda’s shared flags (--dry-run, --json, --yes).
+Use --no-shell for CI or scripted runs. --json implies --no-shell, silences the status banners the nested init / add / install handlers would otherwise print, and emits a single structured {workspace, environment, manifest, specs_added, shell_spawned} payload on stdout — safe to pipe into jq.

 Manual setup#